unchainedui/pop/readme.md

 Constructor options:

 * **opts**
   - **items** — object, items for the Pop menu.
-Item options dependent from the item type.
+Item options are dependent on the item type.
   - pop – string, default 'c'.
-Direction of hte Pop animation.
+Direction of the Pop animation.
 Values: 'c', 'n', 'ne, 'e', 'se, 's', 'sw, 'w', 'nw'.
   - menu – boolean, default `false`.
-When true Pop instance will behave like menu, elements will never be marked as active.
+When true Pop instance behaves like a menu, elements will never be marked as active.
   - autoHide — boolean, default `false`.
 Hide Pop menu on every click.
   - willOpen — function.
 This function will be called before Pop instance is open.
-Pop will be opened when `willOpen` function returns true.
+Pop will be opened when `willOpen` function returns `true`.
 * **callbacks**
-  - <name> callback will be called when active item with the same name is become active on changed its value.
+  - <name> callback will be called when the item with the same name becomes active on changed its value.

 #### Items

-**You can set `type` to the ui component constructor.**
+**You can set `type` to the UI component constructor.**

 Built-in types:

 ##### link

-This is the default type.
+Link is the default type.

 ###### Properties

-* title — string, title of the link.
+* title — string, the title of the link.

 ###### Methods